hadley/adv-r/OO-essentials.md

 Once `UseMethod` has found the correct method, it's invoked in a special way.
 Rather than creating a new evaluation environment, it uses the environment of the current function call (the call to the generic), so any assignments or evaluations that were made before the call to UseMethod will be accessible to the method.
 The arguments that were used in the call to the generic are passed on to the method in the same order they were received.

 Because methods are normal R functions, you can call them directly.
-However, this is just as dangerous as changing the class of an object so you shouldn't do it: please don't point a loaded gun at your foot!
+However, this is just as dangerous as changing the class of an object so you shouldn't do it: please don't point the loaded gun at your foot!

 ```R
 bar.x <- function(x) "x"